vguer/MrRobogersNeighborhood/README.md

 ## Support and contact details

-For feedback or concerns about this project, please contact one of the conbributors.
+For feedback or concerns about this project, please contact the author.

 ## Technologies Used